-How to braid a simple ribbon lei
+How to make a Hawaiian ribbon lei

 This is the simplest braided lei, but it can still take a minute to learn.
 Don’t get frustrated if you need to start over a time or two!
 Before you know it, you’ll be braiding like a pro.
 Plus, I created a quick little video showing the process in action, so you can check it out if you get stumped. =)